wellagain/remisass/README.md

 miresass
 ========

-Minimalistic responsive grid sass framework
+Minimalistic responsive grid sass framework for modern browsers (@media and :nth-of-type support is requred)

 See <a href="http://work.wellagain.lt/miresass/">demo page</a> for visual representation